lukasshannon/lukasshannon.github.io/README.md

 ## Overview

-- A simple website built for MIBS from McGill University.
+- A simple website built for MIBS from McGill University
 - Built with Jekyll.
 Forked from 'so-simple-theme'.

 ## How to use

+### Editors

 - Install Jekyll (as described (here)[https://jekyllrb.com/docs/installation/])
 - Open your cmd/terminal and navigate to the directory folder (with the `cd <YourPath/>` command)